 Adjunct Assistant Professor of Health Policy and Management

-Jacob Victory is currently the Vice President of Medical Operations and Program Development for CenterLight Healthcare, the $750 million subsidiary of CenterLight Health System that is comprised of four managed long term care health plans focused on the medically complex Medicare, Medicaid and Dually Eligible populations.
-Jacob reports to the Chief Medical Officer and is responsible for the strategic planning and operational implementation of clinical programs that include behavioral health, palliative care, transitional care, pastoral care and volunteers services, along with leading corporate clinical initiatives related to revenue maximization.
+Jacob Victory is currently the Vice President of Medical Operations and Program Development for CenterLight Healthcare, the $850 million subsidiary of CenterLight Health System that is comprised of four managed long term care health plans focused on the medically complex Medicare, Medicaid and Dually Eligible populations.
+Jacob reports to the Chief Medical Officer and is responsible for the operations and strategic planning of clinical programs that include behavioral health, palliative care, transitional care, social work services, innovative care models including the integration of nurse practitioners into outpatient primary care settings/diagnostic and treatment settings, pastoral care and volunteers services, clinical assessment units, along with leading corporate clinical initiatives related to revenue maximization.

 Prior to joining CenterLight Healthcare, Jacob held multiple roles at the Visiting Nurse Service of New York (VNSNY), the nation’s largest not-for-profit home health care organization.
 He was most currently the Vice President of Performance Management Projects, focusing on projects related to implementing health care reform initiatives focused on new care delivery models and on organization-wide initiatives tasked with enhancing operational efficiencies to improve quality, processes and cost-structures.
 Jacob also served as the Vice President of VNSNY Children and Family Services, the umbrella for the eight maternal and pediatric programs within VNSNY that annually served 10,000 medically and socio-economically compromised children and families.
 Jacob has also served as the Director of Operational Performance Management, Director of Operations for Rehabilitation Services and Project Manager to the President and CEO, all while at VNSNY.
 Prior to joining VNSNY, Jacob held various positions within the strategic planning departments at NewYork-Presbyterian Hospital and Cabrini Medical Center and completed his management residencies at the Weill-Cornell Physician Organization and Clara Maass Medical Center.